Studying in Canada

 For more information, please email placements@utoronto.ca.

-Canadian immigration officials may allow visiting students/researchers to study for up to 6 months or conduct research for up to 120 days with visitor status in Canada.
+Canadian immigration officials may allow visiting students/researchers to study for up to 6 months or conduct research for up to 120 days with VISITOR status in Canada.

-If you have been accepted to the University of Toronto through our School of Graduate Studies International Visiting Graduate Student (IVGS) program for a period of fewer than 6 months, and you will not receive payment from your host supervisor/department, we recommend that you plan to come to Canada as a visitor.
+If you have been accepted to the University of Toronto through our School of Graduate Studies International Visiting Graduate Student (IVGS) program for a period of fewer than 6 months, and you will not receive payment from your U of T host supervisor/department, we recommend that you plan to come to Canada as a visitor.

 Information about coming to Canada as a visitor is available in the Entering Canada section of this site.
+Most students will be able to use their IVGS admission letter to apply for either a TRV or an eTA – please see that page for additional details.

 Students 16 and under will require proof of a legal custodian/guardian.
 Students between 17 and 18 may be asked for proof.